LukasKnuth/lknuth.dev/content/writings/tts_and_usability.md

 * Use [`AUDIOFOCUS_GAIN_TRANSIENT`](http://developer.android.com/reference/android/media/AudioManager.html#AUDIOFOCUS_GAIN_TRANSIENT) to pause other applications for a short period of time, or
 * use [`AUDIOFOCUS_GAIN_TRANSIENT_MAY_DUCK`](http://developer.android.com/reference/android/media/AudioManager.html#AUDIOFOCUS_GAIN_TRANSIENT_MAY_DUCK) if it's something short and other applications may lower their volume for that period (this might indicate, that this message is not *critically* important).

 **NOTE**: By requesting the audio focus we *ask* other applications to pause/lower their volume, **they have no obligations to do so**.
-For example, requesting transient focus with ducking might work as expected for one media player ("Google Play Music" for example) but differently for another (the HTC standard music player just pauses for the time).
+For example, requesting transient focus with ducking might work as expected for one media player (e.g. "Google Play Music") but differently for another (the HTC standard music player just pauses for the time).

 We can set this behavior for our own application by reacting to audio-focus changes in the `OnAudioFocusChangeListener` (as shown in the presentation).